 - Display a yellow ribbon.
 Yellow ribbons are a remembrance of the men and women who serve far from home.

-- Social media, use the hashtag #DayOfTheDeployed on October 26th in order to raise awareness and encourage others so support deployed service members and their families.
+- On social media, use the hashtag #DayOfTheDeployed on October 26th to raise awareness and encourage others so support deployed service members and their families.

 - Connect personally by reaching out to a deployed troop you know.

 Ways to Honor Military Families of the Deployed: